testinggospels/camouflage/docs/getting-started.md

 # Getting Started

+1. Camouflage is an NPM package, therefore to install Camouflage, you'd need to install NodeJS (>v14) first, if you haven't already done so.
-1. Install Camouflage: `npm install -g camouflage-server`
+2. Install Camouflage: `npm install -g camouflage-server`
-2. Run `camouflage --version` to validate the installation was successful.
+3. Run `camouflage --version` to validate the installation was successful.
-3. Create an empty directory anywhere in you machine and navigate to it in your terminal.
+4. Create an empty directory anywhere in your machine and navigate to it in your terminal.
-4. Execute command `camouflage init`.
+5. Execute command `camouflage init`.
 This creates a basic skeleton of the folders you'd need in order to get started.
 You can modify these folders as per your requirements.
-5. Start the Camouflage server by initializing it with a config.yml file: `camouflage --config config.yml`
+6. Start the Camouflage server by initializing it with a config.yml file: `camouflage --config config.yml`

 ## Configuration Options / Sample Config yml File